ONSgeo/set_operations_demo/README.md

 These operations will allow you to quickly logically separate data based on conditions or attributes from a set or collections of datasets.

-For this you need python (version 3.8 or greater) as well as the following packages imported: matplotlib.pyplot and geopandas.
+For this you need python (version 3.8<) as well as the following packages imported: matplotlib.pyplot and geopandas.

 The example shows you how to: